-- Listed companies must approve a specific set of regulations for the general meeting and for the board of directors, report them to the CNMV and file them with the Commercial Registry. - The bylaws can provide for the convening of hybrid or virtual shareholders meetings. - Signatories to a shareholder agreement must disclose to the market any clause that restricts the exercise of voting rights or the transfer of shares.
-Otherwise, those restrictions will not be effective. - Voting caps can be included in a listed company's bylaws, although they will not apply when a takeover bid TOB results in a bidder attaining 70% of the company's voting rights (subject to the reciprocity rule). - Listed companies can grant, through their bylaws, double voting rights to shares held by the same shareholder or ultimate beneficiaries of the shares for at least two years ("loyalty shares").
-The bylaws may extend (but not reduce) this minimum period. - Listed companies are subject to specific related-party transaction rules. - The minimum percentage stake required to exercise minority shareholder rights is 3%.
-These minority rights include, most notably, petition for call of a general meeting, supplement to the agenda of a general meeting, petition for appointment of an independent expert for non-cash contributions, carrying out actions for liability against directors, challenge of board resolutions and appointment of auditors under specific circumstances.

-- Shares in Spanish listed companies are frequently held through complex chains of intermediaries that offer safekeeping, administration, and securities accountmaintenance services.
-These intermediaries are formally registered as shareholders, but hold shares on behalf of their clients, who are the "ultimate beneficiaries of the shares."
-Listed companies are entitled to know the identities both of their shareholders and the ultimate beneficiaries of the shares. - Significant shareholders (i.e., those who individually or jointly have a stake of at least 3% of share capital) and associations formed within the company that represent at least 1% of share capital also have the right to know the identities of the shareholders and the ultimate beneficiaries of the shares, but only for the purpose of facilitating their communication with other shareholders to exercise their rights and defend their common interests. - Depending on their background, directors of listed companies are classified as: - executive or internal directors (those that perform senior management duties or are employees of the company or its group); - b. proprietary directors (shareholders or shareholders' representatives); or - c. independent directors (those fulfilling the legal requirements that enable them to perform their duties without being restrained by relationships with the company, its shareholders or its executives).

-Those who do not fall into one of the above categories are classified as "other external directors."
+Listed companies must approve specific regulations for the general meeting and the board of directors, report them to the CNMV, and file them with the Commercial Registry.
+The bylaws can provide for the convening of hybrid or virtual shareholders meetings.
+Signatories to a shareholder agreement must disclose any clause that restricts voting rights or the transfer of shares to the market.
+Otherwise, those restrictions will not be effective.
+Voting caps can be included in the bylaws but will not apply when a takeover bid results in a bidder attaining 70% of the company's voting rights (subject to the reciprocity rule).
+Listed companies can grant, through their bylaws, double voting rights to shares held by the same shareholder or ultimate beneficiaries of the shares for at least two years ("loyalty shares").
+The bylaws may extend (but not reduce) this minimum period.
+Listed companies are subject to specific related-party transaction rules.
+The minimum percentage stake required to exercise minority shareholder rights is 3%.
+These rights include petition for call of a general meeting, supplement to the agenda, appointment of an independent expert, actions for liability against directors, challenge of board resolutions, and appointment of auditors under specific circumstances.
+Listed companies are entitled to know the identities of (a) their shareholders and (b) the ultimate beneficiaries of the shares where these are held by a financial intermediary on their behalf.
+Significant shareholders (3% stake) and associations (1% stake) also have this right for communication purposes.
+Depending on their background, directors of listed companies are classified as: (a) executive or internal directors (those that perform senior management duties or are employees of the company or its group); (b) proprietary directors (shareholders or shareholders' representatives); (c) independent directors (those fulfilling the legal requirements that enable them to perform their duties without being restrained by relationships with the company, its shareholders or its executives), or (d) other external directors (when they do not fall into one of other categories).
 These, along with proprietary and independent directors, are collectively referred to as the "external directors," distinguished from executive or "internal directors".
+Underrepresented genders should reach 40% on boards by June 30, 2026, in the case of the largest listed companies, and by June 30, 2027, in the case of other listed companies.